esi-neuroscience/syncopy/doc/source/quickstart/quickstart.rst

 .. image:: mtmfft_spec.png
    :height: 260px

-We clearly see a smoothed spectral peak at 30Hz, channel 2 just contains the flat white noise floor.
+We clearly see a smoothed spectral peak at 30Hz in channel1, and the larger 50Hz peaks plus the flat white noise floor in both channels.
 Comparing with the signals plotted in the time domain above, we see the power of the frequency representation of an oscillatory signal.

 The related short time Fourier transform can be computed via ``method='mtmconvol'``, see :func:`~syncopy.freqanalysis` for more details and examples.